Skip to content

 Upload Arduino Example

 After unzipping the compressed files, navigate to the example: File > Examples > SparkFun Qwiic Power Switch Arduino Library > Example1_PowerOnOff.
 This example allows you to toggle power and isolate the I2C lines for the OUT port through a serial terminal.
-THe example also allows you to read GPIO1 and GPIO2.
+The example also allows you to read GPIO1 and GPIO2.

 For users using an Arduino microcontroller, select your board in the Tools menu (in our case the SparkFun ESP32 Thing Plus C) and the correct Port it enumerated on.